matthiasschaub/hoon-school/notes/lesson-1.md

 : are built of expressions (`hoon`), rather like mathematical equations.
 Hoon expressions are built along a backbone of runes, which are two-character symbols that act like keywords in other programming languages to define the syntax, or grammar, of the expression.
 All runes take a fixed number of “children”.
 Children can themselves be runes with children, and Hoon programs work by chaining through these until a value—not another rune—is arrived at.

 hoon
-: expression is a single function which produces a value.
-Each expression takes place in a certain context (the "subject").
+: a single function which produces a value.

 runes
-: are a way to form expressions in Hoon (statements/keywords).
-If nouns are nouns, runes are verbs.
+: a way to form expressions in Hoon (statements/keywords) : if nouns are nouns, runes are verbs
+: a pair of ASCII characters (a digraph)

+subject
+: the context in which an expression takes place
+: every expression of Hoon is evaluated relative to its subject, a piece of data that represents the environment, or the context, of an expression.

 noun
-: is an atom or a cell.
-An atom is an unsigned integer.
-A cell is a pair of two nouns.
-Everything in Hoon (and Nock, and Urbit) is a noun.
+: an atom or a cells
+: everything in Hoon (and Nock, and Urbit) is a noun.
+The Urbit OS itself is a noun.

 atom
-: is an nonzero integer number (0-∞)
+: an nonzero integer number (0-∞)
+: an unsigned integer.
+: `42`

 cell
-: is pair of two nouns
+: pair of two nouns
+: `[0 1]`

 aura
-: is a metadata "interpretation" of an atom (data-type).
-The aura `@t` means text ("cord")
+: a tag which lets you treat a number as text, time, date, Urbit address, IP address, and much more : data-type
+: `@t`

 bunt
 : is the default value of an aura
+: `^*  @da`

 clam
 : validates shape of a noun

 face
 : is the symbolic tree address (variable name)
+: “pin a face to the subject”
+: accepts three child expressions: a name (or face), a value, and the rest of the expression : `=/  a  .5`

 ace
 : are single spaces